OneOfBestMan/JsonCMS/README.md

 # JsonCMS
-A CMS powered entirely by JSON and HTML?
+A CMS powered entirely by JSON and HTML written in .NET Core?

 Fed up of slow, vulnerable to hackers, bloated CMS's?